American Committee for the Defense of British Homes: Conflict with British government supply policy

 It had donated 25,343 firearms, consisting of 5,133 long guns, 6,337 donated revolvers, 13,763 revolvers purchased with financial donations and the 110 Thompsons sub-machine guns.
 The weapons were supplied with 2,042,291 rounds of ammunition.
 More than half of the weapons donated by the ACDBH were actually purchased by them using financial donations and not given by private citizens.
 Contemporary news reports often overplayed the number of donated weapons, because of this it is not uncommon to see erroneous figures of up to 500,000 donated weapons stated.

 Though it is best known for its work with firearms the ACDBH's contribution of 2,993 binoculars and 379 stop watches may have been more valuable to the war effort.
 Some 16,000 steel helmets were also donated, mainly American, French and German items of First World War vintage, though a shipment of 4,800 new helmets from the Steel Materials Corporation of Detroit were welcomed.
 The weapons were of various vintage, some dating to the 19th century, requiring black powder ammunition and of dubious practical military use, though at least one Lewis gun and Browning Automatic Rifle were donated.
-A particularly popular donation was the H&R Handy-Gun, which had been outlawed by the American National Firearms Act of 1934.
+A particularly popular donation was the H&R Handy-Gun, which had been heavily regulated by the American National Firearms Act of 1934.
 By the time ACDBH weapons began to arrive the Home Guard had begun to be equipped with standardised military weapons.
 The official government purchases of weapons and domestic production vastly outweighed the donated weapons.